 Image

 On email management, Delete (archive) is your most common option to keep “inbox zero.”
-So don’t skim; read thoroughly enough once that you can recall or search later.
+So don’t skim; read thoroughly enough the first time so you can recall or search later.

 1. Know the rules, and follow them.